 SAINT OF ANTINOUS

-ON AUGUST 19th, the Religion of Antinous honors St. Federico García Lorca, who was openly gay and who is one of the greatest poets of the Spanish language.
+THE religion of Antinous honors St. Federico García Lorca, who was openly gay and who is one of the greatest poets of the Spanish language.

+Born June 5th 1898, he was executed by the Fascists on August 19th 1936 during the Spanish Civil War.
 García Lorca's central themes are love, pride, passion and violent death, which also marked his own life.

 The Spanish Civil was just getting underway in August 1936 and García Lorca was seen by the right-wing forces as an enemy.
 The author hid from the soldiers but he was eventually found.